RexManglicmot/optimize_inference_speculative_decoding/README.md

 ## Inspiration
-Running LLMs locally on Mac (MPS/CPU) was **slow and costly** — each token required a full forward pass. **Speculative decoding** offered a way to **speed up inference** by letting small draft models propose tokens and a large verifier check them in batches.
+Running LLMs locally on my Mac (MPS/CPU) was **slow and costly** where each token required a full forward pass. **Speculative decoding** offered a way to **speed up inference** by letting small draft models propose tokens and a large verifier check them in batches.
 This project taught me both about LLM acceleration and using cloud GPUs (Vast.ai) for real-world deployments.

 ## Introduction
 Large Language Models (LLMs) power apps in customer support, healthcare, and enterprise search.
-But, **each token ->  a full pass of a big model → high latency & high cost**.
+But, **each token → a full pass of a big model → high latency & high cost**.
 This makes real-time interactions hard to scale.

 Speculative decoding solves this by:
 - Using **small draft models** to propose token blocks (cheap & fast)